 Shelf Life: Minimum 24 months.

 How to Use Glowing Paints:

 This product can be used on just about any surface.
-Remove dust, dirt, oils, and other foreign material.
-To get the maximum glow effect, surface must be primed with a white pigmented primer.
-Metallic surfaces must be primed with appropriate metal primer.
-Smooth non-porous surfaces should be abraded for good adhesion.
 The closer the surface is to white the brighter the phosphorescent color.
 Black and dark colors tend to absorb light diminishing the phosphorescent effect.
 The more paint you place on the surface the brighter and longer the glowing effect (up to a point of saturation) so 2-4 coats are recommended.
 You can use stencil to create accurate markings.

 Green Glow Shadow Wall Effect:

 Museums around the world use this to entertain and to teach people about light.
 Shadow walls are made with the CPZN1-06 and a flash of light.
 A wall is usually painted with our fast glow CPZN1-06, more coats give the shadow image more clarity.
 Use a strobe light or any powerful light is used to charge the wall.
 The light is turned on for a short time while someone is standing between the light and the wall.
 This causes a temporary shadow to be produced from the person's shadow, which can be repeated as many times as you wish.